Skip to main content

 Does the New Testament apply Isaiah 9:6 to Jesus?

-Indirectly, yes.
-Matthew has already made reference to the Isaiah 7:14 and 8:8 Hezekiah-Immanuel prophecies, so it is not surprising to find the Isaiah 9 context of the Hezekiah-Wonderful Counsellor prophecy applied to Jesus as well.
-Matthew is pointing out the full lifespan of Hezekiah as a fore-type, or foreshadow, of Christ.
+Firstly, Matthew in 1:23 has already made reference to the Isaiah 7:14 and 8:8 Hezekiah-Immanuel prophecies, so it is would not be surprising to find the third concluding part of the prophecy in Isaiah 9:6 which has the same context related to Hezekiah, as well.

 Isiaiah 9:1 The gloom will be dispelled for those who were anxious.
 In earlier times he humiliated the land of Zebulun, and the land of Naphtali; but now he brings honor to the way of the sea, the region beyond the Jordan, and Galilee of the nations.
 2 (9:1) The people walking in darkness see a bright light; light shines on those who live in a land of deep darkness.
 3 You have enlarged the nation; you give them great joy.
 They rejoice in your presence as harvesters rejoice; as warriors celebrate when they divide up the plunder.
 4 For their oppressive yoke and the club that strikes their shoulders, the cudgel the oppressor uses on them, you have shattered, as in the day of Midian’s defeat.